 This states how the company will be managed.
 The document outlines the officers of the company and their duties.

 - The Share Capital and Share Structure of the Company

 The share capital is the finance the company obtained from the allotment of shares.
 This form filler will provide the share capital of the company and also the shareholding of each shareholder of the company.
-Note that according to CAMA, the company may not allot all its shares, but must allot at least 25% of its shares to the shareholders.

 - The Rights, Covenants and Representation of the Shareholders of the Company

 The document specifies the rights of the shareholders such as the right to receive dividends when declared, right to vote, right to participate in the decision making process of the company, etc. The document also outlines the covenants and representations of the parties to the agreement.

 - Meetings of the Board of Directors